 However, this is only a smart money move if you are able to use credit cards responsibly.
 Taking on debt to earn travel rewards isn’t a smart move!

 What should I do with my money in 2023?

 It’s entirely up to you!
 Start by thinking about what your goals are for this year and your future.

 Do you want to pay off debt?
 Start investing more?
 Reduce your monthly bills?

 Those are all smart money moves to make, and the ideas on this list can help you work towards any of them.

-Remember, what you decide to do with your money in 2022 is personal.
+Remember, what you decide to do with your money is personal.
 You may want to make steps towards quitting a job you don’t love, plan a vacation, donate more to your favorite charity, and so on.